Kent Gilbert

-Kent Sidney Gilbert (born May 25, 1952, in Idaho, United States) is an American commentator and tarento working in Japan, lawyer of California.
-He first came to Japan in 1971 as a Mormon missionary.
+Kent Sidney Gilbert (born May 25, 1952, in Idaho, United States) is a far-right American commentator working in Japan, lawyer of California.
+He first came to Japan in 1971 as a missionary for The Church of Jesus Christ of Latter-day Saints.
 After returning to the United States, he received a Juris Doctor as well as an M.B.A. from Brigham Young University.

 While working in Japan as an attorney in 1983, he had a chance to perform as a stand-in for a foreign theatrical company, which led to other opportunities on Japanese television and in films.
 He is a foreign celebrity (gaijin tarento) and is often on news programs as a commentator with a "foreign" point of view.
-He is known as one of "the two Kents" (along with Kent Derricott).

 Gilbert lives in Tokyo and also maintains a residence in Orem, Utah.
 He made an appearance in Kazuki Ōmori's Godzilla vs. King Ghidorah.

+Gilbert has been described as a "far-right online influencer".
 Gilbert maintains the Japanese government never forced women to work as prostitutes or comfort women during World War II.
+He was prominently featured in a documentary film that denies the forcing of comfort women to work.
+He reportedly claimed in an interview that Koreans should be grateful that they had been colonized by Japan.
+In 2017, he published a book entitled "The tragedy of Chinese and Koreans who are controlled by Confucianism" where he denies Japan's Confucian traditions.
+The book became a best seller and led to "a new wave of hate books".
+He has associated himself with Toshio Motoya, a far-right figure who denies the Nanjing Massacre and the forcing of comfort women to work.

 In April 2018, Gilbert was appointed visiting professor at Okayama University of Science.